Synse/fauxmo-jellyfish/README.md

 ## Usage

-Tested on a Raspberry Pi 4 Model B, JellyFish controller version 020110, and fauxmo v0.5.2.
+Tested on a Raspberry Pi 4 Model B, JellyFish controller version 020110 and 030015, and fauxmo v0.6.0.
 Setting a static IP for your JellyFish controller and Raspberry Pi is strongly recommended.

-1. Install Python: `sudo apt-get update && sudo apt-get install python3 python3-pip`
+1. Install Python: `sudo apt-get update && sudo apt-get -y install python3 python3-pip`
 2. Install Python dependencies: `pip3 install fauxmo websocket-client`
 3. Clone this repo: `git clone https://github.com/Synse/fauxmo-jellyfish.git && cd fauxmo-jellyfish`
 4. Update `config.json` with the plugin `path`, your JellyFish `controller_ip`, `pattern` (optional, default is current pattern), and `zones` (optional, default is all zones)